redis/lettuce/README.md

   String value = connection.get("key")
 ```

-Each redis command is implemented by one or more methods with names identical
+Each Redis command is implemented by one or more methods with names identical
-to the lowercase redis command name.
+to the lowercase Redis command name.
 Complex commands with multiple modifiers
 that change the result type include the CamelCased modifier as part of the
 command name, e.g. zrangebyscore and zrangebyscoreWithScores.